emqx/neuronex-docs/en_US/admin/conf-management.md

 The `ekuiper` section defines the version number and reverse proxy configuration of Ekuiper.

-- `version`: the version number of Ekuiper.
+- `version`: the version number of eKuiper.
 - `reverseProxies`: list of reverse proxy configurations for Ekuiper.
 Each reverse proxy configuration is the same as the `neuron.reverseProxies` configuration.
-  - `location`: Ekuiper's path.
+  - `location`: eKuiper's path.
   - `proxyPath`: path to Ekuiper's backend server.
+  - `location`: eKuiper's ws service.
+  - `proxyPath`: path to eKuiper's ws server.

 ### log